Daniel-KM/Omeka-S-module-Reference/README.md

 echo $this->references()->count('dcterms:subject', $query, $options);
 ```

-The results are available via json too via the module [ApiInfo].
+The references are available via the api too in `/api/references`.
+Arguments are
+the same than above.
+This feature is available via the module [ApiInfo] too.

 ### Tree view